 Please review HPAC Eligibility Requirements before moving forward.
 In addition to coursework and GPA requirements, students must attend HPAC Orientation, Personal Statement Orientation, and Personal Statement Workshop as part of the eligibility requirements.

-All HPAC Applicants will need to complete and submit HPAC Application Materials for the HPAC evaluation.
+All eligible HPAC Applicants will need to complete and submit HPAC Application Materials for the HPAC evaluation.
 The information that you will need to submit includes: